‘Quantico’ Won’t Return For Season 4, But The Recruits Are Shipping Off To A Slew Of New Projects

 Outside of celeb news, Chopra can be seen in an upcoming meta-romantic comedy titled Isn't It Romantic alongside a couple of Aussies you may recognize (Liam Hemsworth and Rebel Wilson), Adam Devine, and your GLOW favorite, Emmy nominee Betty Gilpin.
 She's also starring in Bharat, a Bollywood adaptation of the Korean film Ode To My Father.

 The English actor has two interesting films coming up — one a romantic thriller titled Love Lies Bleeding, and the other is a Bill Condon adaptation of a Nicholas Searle novel titled The Good Liar.
 Tovey stars in The Good Liar alongside legendary performers Helen Mirren and Ian McKellen.
+He can also be found on the HBO series Years and Years, and will appear in Joe Mantello's 2020 Broadway production of Who's Afraid Of Virginia Woolf alongside Rupert Everett and Laurie Metcalf.

 As Sargent Ellison in The After Party, Underwood might remind you of his Quantico character, but other upcoming films like Juanita or Silent Voice may prove different.
+The Deep Impact star also recently joined Dear White People in Season 3, provided his voice to The Lion Guard, and has the Netflix series Madame C.J.
+Walker coming up in 2020.

 While the show's creator exited the series after Season 2, fans might be interested to see what Safran — who also brought us Gossip Girl and Smash — has in the works.
 His new musical series Mixtape will air on Netflix.
 According to Variety, Mixtape can be described as "a romantic musical drama that looks at the love stories connecting a diverse, disparate group of people in contemporary Los Angeles through the music that lives inside their hearts and minds."